briang123/stats-challenge-in-react-js/README.md

 ## Requirements

 1. The app shall be implemented using ReactJS components and developed using either JavaScript or TypeScript, with the latter preferred.
-2. The app shall display four statistics tiles: Mean, Median,Standard Deviation and Mode.
+2. The app shall display four statistics tiles: Mean, Median, Standard Deviation, and Mode.
 3. The app shall present a button which, when clicked, will cause a new dataset to be loaded(replacing the current dataset)and the dashboard display to be updated to reflect the newly loaded data.
 4. The app shall present an inputfield that will accept a number and a submit button which, when clicked, will cause the number to be addedto the currently loaded datasetand the dashboard tiles to update to reflect the new dataset state.